-CBD Oil from Cannabis and its related cannabinoids have many uses including its most often cited one as a recreational drug.
+Cannabis and its related cannabinoids have many uses including its most often cited one as a recreational drug.
 Most of its bad reputation comes from its portrayal in popular media and the way government agencies view and handle it.
 However, there are several medicinal uses for CBD that are well-known and documented.
 In fact, even the US government has a patent on the medical research on the plant.
-Here are few not so well-known uses for CBD-
+Here are a few not so well-known uses for CBD

 Anti-addiction?
 Does It Really Help With It?

 There is also no risk of second-hand smoke.
 In a study, subjects were given the option to take a puff of either a placebo or CBD over a period of one week.
-As a blind study participants were not told which inhaler had CBD and which had the placebo.
-Those who were administered CBD were found to have consumed 40% fewer cigarettes against the placebo.
+In a blind study, participants were not told which inhaler had CBD and which had the placebo.
+Those who were administered CBD Oil were found to have consumed 40% fewer cigarettes than the placebo.

 The study made use of the participants’ regular tobacco consumption as a baseline.
 More about the study can be found here.
 Cigarette smokers have a craving for nicotine and CBD helps douse this need.
 It can be a radical way to overcome smoking addiction.